Samsung/tizen-docs/docs/application/native/guides/text-input/multi-assistant.md

    If the function call is successful, the client state changes to `MA_STATE_INITIALIZED`.

-   > **Note**
+   > [!NOTE]
    > The Mutli-assistant client feature is not thread-safe and depends on the Ecore main loop.
 Implement Multi-assistant within the Ecore main loop and do not use it in a thread.

-3. Prepare the Multi-assistant with the `ma_prepare()` function, which connects the client application to the Multi-assistant service.
-The Multi-assistant service records user utterance and manages wakeup engines to detect wake word from the audio data.
+3. Prepare Multi-assistant with `ma_prepare()`, which connects the client application to the Multi-assistant service.
+The Multi-assistant service records user utterance and manages wakeup engines to detect the wake word from the audio data.

    ```c
    void